notpeter/Vector-Playing-Cards/README.md

  * Python 2.7 (generate-png.py uses argparse which is Python 2.7 only)

 ## Notes:
-Non optimized PNGs are approximately a third smaller.
+Non optimized PNGs are approximately a third larger.

 ##License